pal2tech/fujifirmware/index.md

 ![XT5 Feedback Hero Banner](assets/images/hero-image.jpg)

-# Welcome to the pal2tech XT5 Feedback Page
+# X-T5 Firmware Feedback

-This page is dedicated to collecting your thoughts, suggestions, and insights about the Fujifilm XT5 and related camera settings, gear, and workflows.
-Whether you’re a longtime Fujifilm shooter or just getting started, your feedback helps shape the content and tutorials I create for the pal2tech channel.
+This page was created by the pal2tech channel.
+You can share your thoughts about the latest X-T5 4.10 firmware released on Dec 19, 2024.

-Please take a moment to fill out the form below.
-Your honest input will help me deliver more targeted tips, gear reviews, and educational resources that meet your needs.
+No need to spend too much time on this.
+If you shoot with different kinds of setups, and the AF was better with one but still bad in others, just provide your overall impression.
+If you used different lenses, etc. and want to share more info, the 3rd question will allow you to do that.

 ---

 ## Feedback Form
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdSVpBFjMKk0cAvZYjY1qp9QLceGb5eeUEfRVpR4NpUWKtZDA/viewform?embedded=true" width="640" height="1172" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdSVpBFjMKk0cAvZYjY1qp9QLceGb5eeUEfRVpR4NpUWKtZDA/viewform?embedded=true" width="928" height="1172" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 ---